 To be eligible for the award of the NSW Preliminary RoSA, students are required to attend a government school or an accredited non-government school; undertaken and completed courses of study that satisfy the NESA's curriculum and assessment requirements for the Record of School Achievement; complied with any other regulations or requirements (such as attendance) imposed by the Minister or NESA; and completed Year 10.
 While formal Preliminary RoSA credentials are only for school leavers, all Year 11 students will be able to access their results electronically and print a transcript of their results.
 Only students who leave school and who satisfy eligibility requirements for the Preliminary RoSA will receive the formal credential.
-Students who leave school and who are not eligible for the Preliminary RoSA will be able to receive a Transcript of Study at their time of departure.
-The Transcript of Study will contain the same information as the Preliminary RoSA for courses satisfactorily completed.
+Students who leave school and who are not eligible for the Preliminary RoSA will contain the same information as the Preliminary RoSA for courses satisfactorily completed.
 All students will also have access to a record of their grades through Students Online.
 Students who receive their HSC will be able to receive a Stage 5 RoSA at the same time as their HSC, detailing their achievement in their earlier years of study.